jlaroche/Documentation-en/docs/Data_Standardization/ontology.md

 * The organization CGIAR has published a resource of common [Ontologies for agriculture](https://bigdata.cgiar.org/ontologies-for-agriculture/).
 * [AgroPortal](https://agroportal.lirmm.fr/) is another source of agriculture research vocabulary.
-* The above resources relay a number of [OBO Foundry](https://obofoundry.org/) life science ontologies related to agriculture, biology, climate, and ecology research, as detailed in the [ontology](https://github.com/ClimateSmartAgCollab/Documentation-en/blob/main/docs/Data_Standardization/ontology.md) documentation section.
+* The above resources relay a number of [OBO Foundry](https://obofoundry.org/) life science ontologies related to agriculture, biology, climate, and ecology research, a number of which are listed below.

 ### Useful ontologies for agricultural research
 We welcome additions to this list!